VanRijnLab/R-package/README.md

 # SlimStampeRData
 This R package helps with analyzing data from the App-version of SlimStampen.

-## Planning
-Current and future functions and features are described [here](Planning.md).

-## Documentation
+## Planning and Documentation
-Documentation of the data set and key concepts can be found [here](Documentation.md).
+For the documentation, planning and other information check out the [Wiki](../../wiki) of this repository!

 ## Something missing?
-Feel free to open a new issues if you see any mistakes in the documentation or have an idea for a feature!
+Feel free to open a new issue if you see any mistakes in the documentation or have an idea for a feature!